ma-ha/lowcode-data-app/README.md

 **Entities** can be **defined on-the-fly**, as well as their relationship.
 Web forms and lists are generated to maintain data (documents) of this entities.

-THe entities can be attached to powerful **State Model** (see "Ticket" example).
+A powerful **State Model** can optionally be attached to a entities (see "Task List" example).
-For all state transitions an "Action" and all data fields fot the transition form can be defined.
+For the state transitions an "Action" is defined, e.g. "Start Progress".
+Relevant data fields for each state transition form can be selected.

 All data, users and authorizations are within **hierarchical scopes** (like tenants).
 Entity definitions and data can be inherited to lower hierarchy scopes.